 Barnwell acquires and develops crude oil and natural gas assets in the province of Alberta, Canada via two corporate entities, Barnwell of Canada and Octavian Oil.
 Barnwell of Canada is a U.S. incorporated company that has been active in Canada for over 50 years, primarily as a nonoperator participating in exploration projects operated by others.
-Octavian Oil is a Canadian company incorporated in 2016 to achieve growth through the acquisition and development of crude oil reserves and development of those reserves.
-Additionally, through its wholly-owned subsidiary BOK Drilling, LLC ("BOK"), established in February 2021, and Barnwell Texas, LLC ("Barnwell Texas"), established in November 2022, Barnwell is indirectly involved in oil and natural gas investments in Oklahoma, Oklahoma and Texas, respectively.
+Octavian Oil is a Canadian company incorporated in 2016 to achieve growth through the acquisition and development of crude oil reserves.
+Additionally, through its wholly-owned subsidiaries BOK Drilling, LLC ("BOK"), established in February 2021, and Barnwell Texas, LLC ("Barnwell Texas"), established in November 2022, Barnwell is involved in oil and natural gas investments in Oklahoma and Texas, respectively.